lamolivier/EPFL-OptiML-Project/README.md

 - `./src/utils/data_utils.py`: contains helper methods for data loading and preprocessing
 - `./src/utils/plot_utils.py`: contains helper methods for plotting and to vizualize our results
 - `./src/utils/metrics.py`: contains a helper methos to compute mean and standard deviation of an array
-- `./src/bcd/ModelBCD.py`: contains a three layers model class with its differents functions to perform training using Block Coordinate Descent optimization
+- `./src/bcd/ModelBCD.py`: contains a three layers model class with its differents functions to perform training using Block Coordinate Descent optimizer
+- `./src/dfw/baselines/BPGrad.py`: BPGrad optimizer from [https://github.com/oval-group/dfw]